lapisanlangit/sqlexec/README.md

 # Setup Connection

-If you are not using dot env file you can set in your config js file like this :
+If you are not using dot env file you can set in your config.js file and call it in index.js/app.js :

     const dbsql = require("sqlexec");